Four Great Inventions: Papermaking

 Papermaking has traditionally been traced to China about AD 105, when Cai Lun, an official attached to the imperial court during the Han dynasty (202 BC – AD 220), created a sheet of paper using mulberry and other bast fibres along with fishing net, old rags, and hemp waste.

+While paper used for wrapping and padding was used in China since the 2nd century BC, paper used as a writing medium only became widespread by the 3rd century.
 However, a recent archaeological discovery has been reported from Gansu of paper with Chinese characters on it dating to 8 BC.

-While paper used for wrapping and padding was used in China since the 2nd century BC, paper used as a writing medium only became widespread by the 3rd century.
+Before paper was invented, the ancient Chinese carved characters on pottery, animal bones and stones, cast them on bronzes, or wrote them on bamboo or wooden strips and silk fabric.
+These materials, however, were either too heavy or too expensive for widespread use.
+The invention and use of paper brought about a revolution in writing materials.

 By the 6th century in China, sheets of paper were beginning to be used for toilet paper as well.
 During the Tang dynasty (618–907) paper was folded and sewn into square bags to preserve the flavor of tea.
 The Song dynasty (960–1279) that followed was the first government to issue paper currency.

-Before paper was invented, the ancient Chinese carved characters on pottery, animal bones and stones, cast them on bronzes, or wrote them on bamboo or wooden strips and silk fabric.
-These materials, however, were either too heavy or too expensive for widespread use.
-The invention and use of paper brought about a revolution in writing materials, paving the way for the invention of printing technology in the years to come.

 Compass

-The compass in the Four Great Inventions was formerly the compass of ancient China.
-It is a kind of direction-indicating tool, which is widely used in navigation, field exploration and other fields.
-In ancient times, it had a profound influence on trade, war and cultural exchange.
+A compass is a direction-indicating tool which is widely used in navigation and land exploration.
+From ancient times, its use facilitated travel and had a profound influence on trade, war, cultural exchange.

+Before the discovery of the compass, travellers on open ocean or in unfamiliar terrain attempted to tell directions by interpreting the positions of the sun, moon, and pole stars.
+This was impossible during overcast weather, making travel difficult.

-The compass's origins may be traced back to the Warring States period (476–221 BC), when Chinese people utilized a device known as a si nan to point in the right direction.
+The compass's origins may be traced back to the Warring States period (476–221 BC), which used a lodestone compass called the "south-governor" (sīnán 司南).
+The earliest reference to a magnetic navigation device is from a Song dynasty book of 1040–1044, describing an iron "south-pointing fish" floating in a bowl of water.
+The device is recommended as a means of orientation "in the obscurity of the night."
+The first suspended magnetic needle compass was mentioned by Shen Kuo in 1088.

-During the early Song dynasty, a spherical compass with a small needle made of magnetic steel was created after steady development.
-The little needle has one end pointing south and the other pointing north.
+By the early Song dynasty, steady development resulted in a spherical compass with a small needle of magnetic steel which aligns itself to point south.
 During the Northern Song dynasty (960–1127), the compass was brought to the Arab world and Europe.

-People relied on interpreting the positions of the sun, moon, and pole stars to tell directions on open ocean or new area before the discovery of the compass.
-When the weather was gloomy or severe, traveling was difficult.